tektutor/devops-feb-2023/Day4/README.md

 - Then see the test passing
 - Write another test case to verify yet another scenario and continue this process
 - TDD test cases usually only target unit and integration testing
+- TDD Test cases are more technical,in the sense the business folks may not understand these test case

 ## What is BDD?
+- Behavior Driven Development
+- The test cases are written spoken english like language
+- The BDD scenarios can be written in many spoken language
+- Gerkin language